 After shopping all day and exploring the coast take a break and grab a slice of pizza before continuing on your exploration of the coast.

-Stop by the Museum of Paper, Museo della Carta, which is housed in a 13th-century mill, take a hike through Valle dei Mulini, where you will pass beautiful waterfalls along the hike.
+Stop by the Museum of Paper, Museo della Carta, which is housed in a 13th-century mill, and take a hike through Valle dei Mulini, where you will pass beautiful waterfalls along the hike.

-For dinner, take a seat on the terrace of Lido Azzurro, which hovers over the port and enjoy super fresh fish, shrimp scampi or lobster.
+For dinner, take a seat on the terrace of Lido Azzurro, which hovers over the port, and enjoy super fresh fish, shrimp scampi, or lobster.

 After dinner and on your drive back to Praiano stop by the small village of Conca dei Marini, home to the shell-shaped Santa Rosa sfogliatelle pastry.